robmasocco/AOS-TAG/ideas.md

 Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
 Could be a nice addition.
 Might require an extension of the original driver using the minor number.
 Might be *ioctl*-based.

 # SYNCHRONIZATION

-**At first, each operation should be protected with a *try_module_get/module_put* pair, the very first and last instructions of each system call, to ensure that the data structures we're about to access don't magically fade away whilst we're operating on them.
-Yes, there could still be race conditions before the actual locking takes place, but you'd have to intentionally break the system to make them happen.**

 Each synchronization scheme implemented, that makes the basic aforementioned operations work, is thoroughly described below, though the pseudocode above should have already given many hints.
 Some sections rely on a light use of: